What we're doing to protect our native species against H5N1

 For a few species, using vaccination might be an effective tool during outbreaks to protect a core breeding population and prevent species extinction.

-The species involved in the trial are kakī (black stilt), takahē, kākāpō, tūturuatu (shore plover) and the red-crowned kākāriki (as a surrogate species for kākāriki karaka/orange-fronted kākāriki).
+The species involved in the trial were kakī (black stilt), takahē, kākāpō, tūturuatu (shore plover) and the red-crowned kākāriki (as a surrogate species for kākāriki karaka/orange-fronted parakeet).

 What to do if you find sick or dead birds

-The most obvious sign of HPAI is sudden death in several birds.
+The most obvious sign of HPAI is sudden death in several wild birds.
 Other signs can include weakness, tremors, paralysis, difficulty breathing, lack of co-ordination, blindness, trembling, and diarrhoea.

 If you see 3 or more sick or dead wild birds in a group, report it immediately to the exotic pest and disease hotline on 0800 80 99 66 so we can investigate the cause.
 Do not handle or move the birds.